On the Gradient Complexity of Private Optimization with Private Oracles: Smooth optimization with private optimizers

 We now turn our attention towards the oracle complexity of DP-ERM for smooth functions.
 For such functions, we are able to relax the private oracle assumption and only assume that the entire optimization procedure is differentially private.
 We also show that our lower bound is tight up to log factors. \begin{theorem} Let $\delta\leq \frac{1}{16 n d}$, $\epsilon\leq \log(1/\delta)$, and $d$ be larger than some constant.
 Assume $\cA$ is $(\epsilon,\delta)$-DP.
 Then, $\worstruntime(\cA,\cO,\alpha,\rad,\lip,\alpha/\rad^2) = \Omega\bigro{\frac{\rad\lip\sqrt{d}}{\alpha\sqrt{\log(1/\delta)}} + \min\bigc{\frac{\rad^2\lip^2}{\alpha^2}, n}}.$ \end{theorem}

-We give the proof in Appendix \ref{app:smooth-lb}.
+\todonote{Mention that part of the difficulty comes from the fact that $\cA$ must discovery which losses have non-zero gradients} We give the proof in Appendix \ref{app:smooth-lb}.
 Like past lower bounds for \textit{excess risk} (e.g. \cite{BST14}), we leverage the difficulty of private mean estimation and the fact that optimizers can solve mean estimation problems.
 Concretely, $\alpha$-accurate $(\epsilon,\delta)$-DP mean estimation requires the dataset contain $n \geq \sqrt{d}/\alpha\epsilon$ samples.
 Our lower bound stems from strengthening this bound when the estimator only observes $s$ samples from the dataset.
 Some care must be taken here, as it is not necessarily true that the estimator must be $(\epsilon,\delta)$-DP with respect to the observed samples; consider for example, privacy amplification via subsampling.
 Nonetheless, we can still show the observed samples cannot be ``traceable'', allowing us to provide similar guarantees.
 For this reason however, the lower bound does not scale with $\epsilon$.
 Our upper bound, presented subsequently, shows this is necessary.
 The $\min\{\frac{1}{\alpha^2}, n\}$ term in the lower bound holds even for non-private algorithms.
 This argument again leverages mean estimation, although the details are more straightforward.
 We are not aware of an existing proof of this non-private lower bound for our exact setting, but certainly very similar results have been obtained previously, e.g. for algorithms with deterministic runtime by \cite{WS16}.

 The lower bound is mostly matched by a modification of the Phased SGD algorithm of \cite{FKT20}. \begin{theorem} Let $\alpha>0$, $\delta \in [0,1]$, and $\beta\leq\lip\sqrt{d\log(1/\delta)}/\rad$.
 There exists an algorithm which is $O(\alpha)$-accurate for $(\cF^n_{\lip,\beta},\cK_{\rad})$ and uses at most $O\bigro{\max\big\{\frac{\rad\lip\sqrt{d\log(1/\delta)} }{\alpha}, \frac{\rad^2\lip^2}{\alpha^2}\big\}}$ oracle evaluations.
 Further, for $\epsilon\in[0,1]$, if $\alpha \geq 6\alpha_{\epsilon,\delta}^*$ it satisfies $(\epsilon,\delta)$-DP. \end{theorem}